netboxlabs/diode/tests/README.md

 ## Start the Docker container for Netbox with Diode Plugin

-To run the tests, you must have the diode plugin directory, and execute the following command in **diode/diode-server** folder.
+To run the tests, you must have the diode plugin directory, and execute the following commands in the **diode-server** folder.

 ```bash
 pip install netboxlabs-diode-sdk
 ```

-If this command fails, you can install the diode-sdk by running the following command:
+if you prefer to run the tests using diode-sdk-python local version, you can do it by running the following command:

 ```bash
 pip install ../diode-netbox-plugin